-Course meeting times: CHEM 210 is offered continuously
+Course meeting times: CHEM 212 is offered continuously

-Course Description: An introduction to the fundamentals of biochemistry covering biomolecules and metabolism.
+Course Description: An exploration of Biochemistry relative to the dynamic relationship between the structure and function of biomolecules and metabolism.
 Chemical and cellular foundations are explored including cell organization, organic chemistry, and aqueous systems.
 The structure and function of biomolecules, including amino acids, proteins, carbohydrates, lipids, and nucleic acids, are examined.
 Finally, the metabolism and energy transformation of biomolecules is covered.
+The laboratory component of this course is delivered using virtual labs and interactive simulations with detailed instruction and demonstrations from an experienced instructor.